iciency/WorldEdit/README.md

 First, give yourself the selection tool.
 -   **/wand** (Alias: `/w`): Gives you a wooden axe to use as the selection wand.

-### 2. Selecting a Region
+### 2. Selecting and Managing a Region
-Define the area you want to edit.
+Define and manage the area you want to edit.
 -   **Left-Click** a block with the wand to set **Position 1**.
 -   **Right-Click** a block with the wand to set **Position 2**.
 -   **/pos1** & **/pos2**: Sets your current location as Position 1 or 2.
+-   **/sel**: Provides information about the current selection (size, block count).
 -   **/sel clear** (Alias: `/deselect`): Clears your current selection.
 -   **/sel toggle**: Toggles the selection particle outline on or off for you.